u1154147/AutomatedILP/README.txt

 the memory under latency L and minimize latency under memory M.
 We can use L and M for ML-RC scheduling or MR-LC scheduling.

+Make sure GLPK files are in the same folder with our code before run following command.
 To use this, use the command shown below: py3 run.py -i <input edgelist file name> -m <max memory usage requirement> -o <objective> -l<latency requirement>